Long-term investing in a nutshell

 The benefits of the Trust

 It goes without saying that there are myriad options available to people who wish to invest in equities.
-For SIPP investors, squirrelling away assets to enjoy a secure and comfortable retirement, a contrarian approach to investing offers a potential element for a diversified pension portfolio.
+For SIPP investors, who would like to squirrel something away to enjoy a secure and comfortable retirement, a contrarian approach to investing offers a potential element for a diversified pension portfolio.
 Actively managed and independent, ours is a closed-ended vehicle that has served investors since 1887.
 Its structure allows us to make high-conviction, long-term investment decisions in the best interest of our shareholders.

-In terms of fees, the Trust also has one of the lowest ongoing charges figure (OCF) of its peer group.
+In terms of fees, the Trust’s ongoing charges figure (OCF) is low relative to its peer group.
 Fees erode investors’ returns over time, so this is an important consideration.
 Diversification is also key to our approach.
-Consider the squirrel: they often make several nests (known as dreys) to bamboozle predators, and as a safeguard against damage.
+Consider the squirrel: they often make several nests to bamboozle predators, and as a safeguard against damage.
 Within the Trust, we take a similar tack.
 We spread risk for our investors by creating a judiciously chosen mix of investments in which we have a strong conviction.

 Please remember that past performance may not be repeated and is not a guide for future performance.
 The value of shares and the income from them can go down as well as up as a result of market and currency fluctuations.
 You may not get back the amount you invest.